ayrs0106/AlainBookStore/AlainBookStore/README.txt

 Part 1.4 started
 Repository Created and pushed
-Projects Created AlainBookStore DataAccess/Models/Utility Data folder copied and pasted from AlainBookStore to AlainBookStore.DataAccess Data folder deleted from AlinBookStore
-Installation of Microsoft.EntityFrameworkCore.Relational version5.0.11 and Microsoft.EntityFrameworkCore.SqlServer Version5.0.11 in the four projects
-Installed in all projects Identity.EntityFrameworkCore version 5.0.11 Models folder moved from AlainBookStore to AlainBookStore.Models and deleted the original file Project References into AlainBookStore to DataAccess and Models Projects ErrorView in Models modified into the namespace to Models.ViewModels usying directive for AlainBookStore.DataAccess.Data added to startup file in main project removed original directive from startup.
+Projects Created AlainBookStore DataAccess/Models/Utility Data folder moved from AlainBookStore to AlainBookStore.DataAccess Installation of Microsoft.EntityFrameworkCore.Relational version5.0.11 Installation of Microsoft.EntityFrameworkCore.SqlServer Version5.0.11 in the four projects Installed in all projects Identity.EntityFrameworkCore version 5.0.11 Models folder moved from AlainBookStore to AlainBookStore.Models Project References into AlainBookStore to DataAccess and Models Projects ErrorView in Models modified into the namespace to Models.ViewModels usying directive for AlainBookStore.DataAccess.Data added to startup file in main project removed original directive from startup.
-Ther eexist problems with ErrorViewModel references Nugets for Relational, Identity and SqlServer downgraded but the problem still remain Continued in 2022-11-10 at 12:25
+Existing problems with ErrorViewModel references Nugets for Relational, Identity and SqlServer downgraded but the problem still remain

+2022-11-10 12:25
 Second check trying to find the errorviewmodel reference and adjusting small issues like text-dark references not deleted from _Layout.cshtml in view\shared\layout
-SD class created at Utility after models and dataaccess projects referenced.
+Problem solved adjusting the right reference of usying statement for ErrorViewModel SD class created at Utility after models and dataaccess projects referenced.
 The reference was incomplete in main project views/shared/Error.cshtml and it was fxed adding the right reference after moving the models folter to Models project from ErrorViewModel => AlainBookStore.Models.ViewModels.ErrorViewModel
+Customer admin area created

+2022-11-11 16:12
-Correction and adding customer area 2022-11-11 Database name modified
+Database name modified
 Change to .Database default project to add the migration database updated
-Adding Category and migrating to Db
-Created Repository and IRepository folders together with IRepository and Repository Interfaces Updated with Repository file from blackboard
+Adding Category field and migrating to Db succesfully Created Repository and IRepository folders together with IRepository and Repository Interfaces Updated with Repository file from blackboard
 Problem with UnitOfWork due to privacy scope

-Resumed at 2022-11-14
+2022-11-14 11:48
-Public interface of IUnitOfWork public class UnitOfWork: IUnitOfWork to connect both
+Public interface of IUnitOfWork public class UnitOfWork: IUnitOfWork to connect both Adjustment in DefaultConnection connecting the defaukt localhost reference to project database Adding migration with problem due to project selected by defaut Solved choosing .DataAccess project
+Succesfully migration

+2022-11-18 12:30
+Sql syntax statements verified and database updated once checked in SQL server object explorer Creation of Category table in .DataAccess project Migration added to ApplicationDbContext
+Usying .Models statement added in ApplicationDbContext and re-running the migration Migration made via PM Console
+New category table verified

+2022-11-22 16:54
+Creation of Repository and Interfaces repositories folders Creation of classes and interfaces for: Repository, UnitOfWork, SP_Call and Category.
+Typing the CRUD methods and scafolding the project.
+Creation of views, index and upsert files with respective methods for CRUD operations.

+2022-11-23 11:13
+Implementation of methods, index, upsert files , clases and interfaces in Repository and IRepository folder Implementation in UnitOfWork with new migrations.
+Views and partial views made and link added in Navigation bar Migration done succesfully
+Project run succesfully.

+2022-11-23 20:06
+Delete method typed for category.js including the onclick event Creation of CoverType Table with same method of Category Table in Models Adding the Covertype to class, interface, unitofwork previous to migration CRUD operations typed
+Link co CoverType in Navbar
+Methods, Views, Links, adjustments in index and upsert to create and update migration and database

+2022-11-24 12:30
+Product table created
+Implementation of methods, views, link in navbar, product.js similar to CoverType.
+Adjustment of table fields with respective fields for Product.
+Creation of Index and Upsert _Layout
+Account created at Tiny.Cloud to the right creation of products but not finished ApiKey invalid, I need to create it at tiny.cloud Problem expected
+Running the application succesfully with expected problem Commit done at 2022-11-25 12:47